 Virtual meetings and GDPR are not concepts you would think would gel well together.
 Here we will discuss how you can have secure virtual meetings that will allow you to meet crucial compliances like GDPR.
 Not only that, we will introduce you to VIDIZMO's enterprise video platform that will help you securely store, manage and share recorded meetings while meeting all the requirements of GDPR.
-However, we are getting ahead of ourselves.
-Let us first see how it all started and why businesses need to conduct these virtual meetings in the first place!
+But we are getting ahead of ourselves, let us first see how it all started and why businesses need to conduct these virtual meetings in the first place.

 With the onset of the pandemic last year, the world, including our business world, experienced many changes.
 With businesses experiencing the worst economic downturn since the Great Depression, they all turned to remote work to resume their operations.

 The rise in remote work ultimately brought in an influx of virtual meetings to assist in business communication and collaboration between employers and remote employees.
 In the week of March 14th to 21st, video conferencing tools saw a record 62 million downloads globally.
 However, with the ease of communication comes the heavy responsibility of ensuring that these meetings are not vulnerable to cyber-attacks and fulfill compliance requirements like GDPR.

 Table of Contents

 General Data Protection Regulation (GDPR) is a law pertaining to the data protection and privacy of residents of the EU and the European Economic Area.
 It directly impacts businesses that control or process the personal data of people from this region.
 Personal data could be any personally identifiable information like name, address, images, videos, recorded meetings, health history and much more.

 How GDPR Article 5 Applies to Virtual Meetings?

 Article 5 of GDPR details several vital principles linked to how personal data (which includes data transmitted and captured through virtual meetings) should be processed.
 This entails the following for virtual meetings and their recordings: